ClickHouse/ClickHouse/docs/en/operations/workload-scheduling.md

 </clickhouse>
 ```

-Alternative way to express which disks are used by a resource is SQL syntax:
+An alternative way to express which disks are used by a resource is SQL syntax:

 ```sql
 CREATE RESOURCE (WRITE DISK disk1, READ DISK disk2)